hpcc-systems/Tombolo/.github/PULL_REQUEST_TEMPLATE.md

 ## Developer Checklist:

 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have resolved and conflicts with the branch I am attempting to merge to.
+- [ ] I have resolved any conflicts with the branch I am attempting to merge to.
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works